smartcommunitylab/AAC-Org/connectors/nificonnector/README.md

 `keytool -genkey -alias nifiserver -keyalg RSA -keystore C:\certs\nifiserver.jks -keysize 2048`

 #### 3.2 Generating a certificate sign request
 This command will generate a certificate with a request to sign it.
-It may ask for both the passwords you chose in step 3.1: first the keystore’s password and then the private key’s password.
+It may ask for both the passwords you chose in [3.1](#31-generate-a-keystore-for-the-nifi-server): first the keystore’s password and then the private key’s password.
 If they’re the same, it will only ask once.

 `keytool -certreq -alias nifiserver -keystore C:\certs\nifiserver.jks -file C:\certs\nifiserver.csr`

 #### 3.3 Signing the NiFi server’s certificate
 Once again, change directory to OpenSSL’s `bin` subfolder, or replace `openssl` accordingly.

 This command will have the CA sign your NiFi server’s certificate to state that it can be trusted.
-It will ask for the password you chose in step 1.1.
+It will ask for the password you chose in [1.1](#11-creating-the-cas-private-key).

 `openssl x509 -sha256 -req -in C:\certs\nifiserver.csr -CA C:\certs\myCA.pem -CAkey C:\certs\myCA.key -CAcreateserial -out C:\certs\nifiserver.crt -days 730`

 #### 3.4 Import the CA’s public key into the keystore
 Switch back to Keytool’s folder, or replace `keytool` accordingly.

 This command will include the CA’s public key into your keystore, so that it may be used to verify your certificate’s validity.
-It will ask for the keystore’s password, which you chose in step 3.1.
+It will ask for the keystore’s password, which you chose in [3.1](#31-generate-a-keystore-for-the-nifi-server).
 You will have to confirm that the certificate can be trusted by typing _yes_ in your system’s language.

 `keytool -import -keystore C:\certs\nifiserver.jks -file C:\certs\myCA.pem`

 #### 3.5 Import the signed NiFi server’s certificate into the keystore
-This command will import the certificate you signed in step 3.3 into the keystore.
-It will ask for the two passwords you chose in step 3.1: first the keystore’s password and then the private key’s password, or just one of them if they’re the same.
+This command will import the certificate you signed in [3.3](#33-signing-the-nifi-servers-certificate) into the keystore.
+It will ask for the two passwords you chose in [3.1](#31-generate-a-keystore-for-the-nifi-server): first the keystore’s password and then the private key’s password, or just one of them if they’re the same.

 `keytool -import -trustcacerts -alias nifiserver -file C:\certs\nifiserver.crt -keystore C:\certs\nifiserver.jks`

 #### 3.6 Configuring NiFi to use the new keystore
-Open the `nifi.properties` file (from the `conf` subfolder of your NiFi installation) and edit the following properties, using the two passwords chosen in step 3.1:
+Open the `nifi.properties` file (from the `conf` subfolder of your NiFi installation) and edit the following properties, using the two passwords chosen in [3.1](#31-generate-a-keystore-for-the-nifi-server):

-`nifi.security.keystore=C:/certs/nifiserver.jks`
+`nifi.security.keystore=C:/certs/nifiserver.jks`\
-`nifi.security.keystoreType=JKS`
+`nifi.security.keystoreType=JKS`\
-`nifi.security.keystorePassword=MyKeystorePassword`
+`nifi.security.keystorePassword=MyKeystorePassword`\
 `nifi.security.keyPassword=MyPrivateKeyPassword`

 #### 3.7 Adding the CA to your browser